Can You Shake Breast Milk? Myths About Breastmilk Storage & Handling

 There are many myths associated with Newborns, Breastmilk Storage & Handling.
 Most Breastmilk Storage & Handling myths come from ancient times and have been passed on to this age.
 However, all the myths give rise to suspicious thoughts, and they hold no accuracy or any truth to it.
 The worst part is that many people get trapped in such myths, which is why it becomes important to eliminate all these kinds of myths.

-One of the most common myths is breast milk.
-Not one, but there are several myths in this case that still need some research to support it.
-For instance, many people believe that the first milk that comes out of the woman’s body should be discarded.
+There are several myths in this case that still need some research to support it.
+For instance, One of the most common myths about breast milk many people believe that the first milk that comes out of the woman’s body should be discarded.